GenericMappingTools/gmt/doc/rst/source/gmtdefaults.rst

-Use the command `gmtset <gmtset.html>`_, (2) use any texteditor to edit the file `gmt.conf <gmt.conf.html>`_ in your home, ~/.gmt or current directory (if you do not have this file, run `gmtset <gmtset.html>`_ **-D** to get one with the system default settings), `or (3) <or.html>`_ override any parameter by specifying one or more **--PARAMETER**\ =\ *VALUE* statements on the commandline of any **GMT** command (**PARAMETER** and *VALUE* are any combination listed below).
+Use the command `gmtset <gmtset.html>`_, (2) use any texteditor to edit the file `gmt.conf <gmt.conf.html>`_ in your home, ~/.gmt or current directory (if you do not have this file, run `gmtset <gmtset.html>`_ **-D** to get one with the system default settings), or (3) override any parameter by specifying one or more **--PARAMETER**\ =\ *VALUE* statements on the commandline of any **GMT** command (**PARAMETER** and *VALUE* are any combination listed below).
 The first two options are permanent changes until explicitly changed back, while the last option is ephemeral and only applies to the single **GMT** command that received the override. **GMT** can provide default values in US or SI units.
 This choice is determined at compile time.

 Required Arguments
 ------------------